simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

     in the IdP-remote metadata overrides this the option in the SP configuration.

-`disable_unsolicited`
+`enable_unsolicited`
-:    Whether this SP will refuse to process unsolicited responses.
-The default value is `false`.
+:    Whether this SP is willing to process unsolicited responses.
+The default value is `true`.

 `discoURL`
 :   Set which IdP discovery service this SP should use.